mobiletoly/gobetter/README.md

 `file:*.go&&!file:*_gob.go` to **Pattern** text field.

 This will do it.
 Now when you save Go file - `go generate` will be automatically run for your file.

+### Gobetter generator customization

+**gobetter** generator has few switches allowing you a better control of generated output.

+`-input <input-file-name>` - input file name where to read structures from

+`-output <output-file-name>` - optional file name to save generated data into. if this switch is not specified then gobetter will create a filename with suffix `_gob.go` in the same directory where the input file resides.

+`-default-types all|public` - sometimes you don't want to annotate structures with *//+gob:constructor* or simply you don't have this option, because files with a structures could be auto-generated for you by some other tool.
+In this case you can invoke gobetter from some other file and specify with `-default-types` that you want to generate constructors for all struct types. `all` option will process all public and package-level structs while `public` will process only public (started with uppercase character) structures.